Dong-JinKim/pytorch-faster-rcnn/README.md

 # Structure of the `im_in_out_json` file

-I created this repository for a project on HICO-Det dataset.
+I created this repository for a project that needed object detection outputs on the HICO-Det dataset.
 So here's a sample of what the .json file actually looked like:
 ```
 [
     {